-Revenues from existing transportation funding resources are forecast to be sufficient to operate and maintain the roadway and transit system at a safe and adequate level in northeastern Illinois over the 2015-40 long-range planning period.
-However, the expected funding will only provide modest investment to perform maintenance at a level that brings the system toward a state of good repair and for desired enhancements or expansions to the system.
+Revenues from existing transportation funding resources are forecast to be sufficient to operate and maintain the roadway and transit system at a safe and adequate level in northeastern Illinois over the 2015-40 planning period.
+However, the expected funding will only allow for modest investments in performing maintenance at a level that brings the system toward a state of good repair and will not provide significant funding for additional enhancements or expansions to the system.

 Fiscally constraining these activities within the long-range planning context will necessitate future policy changes to bring additional revenues to the region.
-Federal guidance permits the inclusion of these types of revenues, called "reasonably expected," to be generated during the planning period.
-GO TO 2040 makes several policy recommendations regarding reasonably expected revenues, including:

-- Increase the state motor fuel tax by 8 cents and index the rate to an inflationary measure. - Implement congestion pricing on a portion of the expressway system. - Employ variable parking pricing.
+Federal guidance permits the inclusion of these types of revenues, called "reasonably expected revenues," to be included in the financial plan: "All necessary financial resources from public and private sources that are reasonably expected to be made available to carry out the transportation plan shall be identified."
+GO TO 2040 makes several policy recommendations regarding reasonably expected revenues, including increasing the state motor fuel tax by 8 cents and indexing the rate to an inflationary measure, implementing congestion pricing on a portion of the expressway system, and employing variable parking pricing.

-GO TO 2040 also recommends the exploration of other "innovative" financing sources for implementing specific transportation projects.
-These could include value capture, congestion pricing on new expressway capacity, other user fees imposed by highway and transit implementers, or potential cost efficiencies resulting from public-private partnerships.
-GO TO 2040 does not assign any overall regional estimate for these types of revenues.
-Rather, GO TO 2040 assumes these types of strategies may be instituted on a project level to close a specific revenue gap or lower project costs.
-The GO TO 2040 update will make similar assumptions, but will further clarify what role these types of innovative strategies might play in funding specific major capital projects.
-Thus, these funding sources could serve to lower specific major capital project costs in the GO TO 2040 update.
-CMAP staff is currently engaged in conversations with regional transportation implementers to help clarify these issues.
+GO TO 2040 also recommends the exploration of other innovative financing sources for implementing specific transportation projects.
+These strategies include value capture, congestion pricing on new expressway capacity, other user fees imposed by highway and transit implementers, and potential cost efficiencies resulting from public-private partnerships.
+As in the original plan, the GO TO 2040 update assumes these types of strategies may be instituted on a project-by-project basis to close a specific revenue gap or lower project costs.
+These funding sources serve to lower specific major capital project costs in the GO TO 2040 update.
+CMAP staff worked with regional transportation implementers to help incorporate these sources into major capital project costs.

-While federal guidelines allow financial plans to include revenues that are "reasonably expected to be available" during the planning period, the inclusion of these revenues and the corresponding action required to implement them is necessary for the region to maintain and operate the transportation system, as well as make additional investments.
-Table 4 provides an overview of reasonably expected revenue forecasts for inclusion in the GO TO 2040 update.
-In addition to being incorporated into the financial plan, the options selected would be major policy recommendations of the GO TO 2040 update.
+Table 3 provides an overview of reasonably expected revenue forecasts included in the GO TO 2040 update.
+In addition to being incorporated into the financial plan, the options selected are major policy recommendations from the Regional Mobility chapter of the GO TO 2040 update.